 Makita 18V LXT Brushless 6-1/2″ Circular Saw Review

 I had to wonder why.
 After all, Makita had one of the first successful 7-1/4″ cordless circular saws with their two battery LXT 18V X2 XSH01M Circular Saw.
 It performed very well on its own and was more than just respectable in our 7-1/4″ Cordless Circular Saw Shootout.
-Why downsize when you’ve already got a solid model at the full size level?
-Why add another model to the four 6-1/2″ saws already in the the LXT lineup?
+Why downsize when you’ve already got a solid model at the full-size level?
+As it turns out—we found plenty of reasons.

 Editor’s Note: This is the original review, but the ratings have been updated to reflect the results of our Cordless Circular Saw Shootout.

 Weight and dimensions.
 Those are the big advantages of a 6-1/2″ circular saw over a 7-1/4″.
 A Google search will result in a host of opinions that tend to lean heavily in favor of the 7-1/4″ size.
 The reality is that there’s just not a whole lot to substantiate the claim aside from personal preference.
 The Makita XSH03 18V Brushless 6-1/2″ Circular Saw deals with the issue of depth of cut that some assume would be there.
 It easily makes a cross-cut in 2x material at 90 degrees.
 At a 45 degree bevel, the 1-5/8″ depth of cut still makes it through.
 For thicker material, like 4x, both sizes take two cuts to make it through.